 Plant species types are provided in Table 77: Acceptable plant species on page 239.
 Refer to this table for guidance on plant species suitable for use in wetlands.

-Swales
+Treatment Swales

 The design of swales must be undertaken by suitably qualified designers in accordance with design guidelines.
 The design of swales must ensure that they are able to convey the required design flows in a controlled manner, are not subject to ongoing erosion/scour and are able to be maintained in a safe and practical manner with consideration given to traffic management.
 The table below summarises design requirements for typical swale applications.